 Eliza Acton included a recipe for Christmas pudding within her cookbook and this was the first time in history that the plum pudding was termed a Christmas pudding and its recipe published.
 Acton also started the trend of listing ingredients for each recipe before the method, as well as providing more instructions on cooking times for her readers, both extremely helpful additions!

 This recipe for vegan Christmas pudding is adapted from Eliza Acton's 1845 Christmas pudding recipe.
-However, Acton's recipe included 3 eggs which I have replaced with apple sauce.
+However, Acton's recipe included 3 eggs which we have replaced with apple sauce.

-The suet of 1845 would have likely been meat-based so I have opted for Suma vegan suet.
+The suet of 1845 would have likely been meat-based so we have opted for Suma vegan suet.
 More milk was added to the vegan pudding and the spice level was increased.
-The result was very pleasing, as a lovely moist, fruity, sweet, rich but light, and perfectly spiced Christmas pudding emerged from the slow cooker.
+The result was very delicious, as it was moist, fruity, sweet, rich but light, and perfectly spiced.

 Cooking a Christmas pudding in the slow cooker is a great idea giving the cost of living crisis and the cost of cooking energy and fuel.
-The slow cooker costs much less compared to steaming the pudding on the stove-top for at least 3-4 hours.
+The slow cooker costs much less to cook the pudding compared to steaming the pudding on the stove-top for at least 3-4 hours.